benjy2976/vuex-model-store-generator/README.md

 ## Example
-#### NOTE: if you use a md5 validation and the store functionality you can download the resource from the server once, an re download only if the data was changed
+NOTE: if you use a md5 validation and the store functionality you can download the resource from the server once, an re download only if the data was changed.

 you can create a models.js file and put the next code

 ```js